WHEREAS the Alberta Climate Leadership Plan states “Alberta will reduce methane emissions from oil and gas operations by 45% by 2025;” and

 Alberta Environment and Parks has no further input beyond the response from Alberta Energy.

 RMA recognizes the significance of methane as a greenhouse gas and the need to reduce methane emissions.
-The Government of Alberta has announced the introduction of the Technology Innovation and Emissions Reduction (TIER) system to manage emissions from large industries.
-The new system encourages industrial facilities to find innovative ways to reduce emissions and invest in clean technology to stay competitive.
+On January 1, 2020, the Technology Innovation and Emissions Reduction (TIER) system was introduced to manage emissions from large industries.
+TIER encourages industrial facilities to develop innovative approaches to reduce emissions and invest in clean technology to stay competitive.
 Methane and nitrous oxide (N2O) emissions from either biomass combustion, fermentation or decomposition are included under TIER.
-RMA reassigns this resolution as Accepted in Principle as the TIER program will not be implemented until January 1, 2020.
-RMA will monitor the progress of the TIER program.